Pizza driver homepage

 Delivery driver

 Minimum wage if there were no tips at all.
-By federal law, the employer must compensate. $2.15 an hour plus tips, but the $3 difference is insignificant because it's made up in just one tip.
-Minimum wage if there were no tips at all. $5.15 an hour plus tips.
-75-cent commission for each delivery, but the driver never sees it.
-It goes straight into gas and car maintenance and it's not enough, but that's the reason for the commission.
-(According to AAA, it costs 45 cents a mile to operate a car.
-Most deliveries are four miles round-trip.)
+By federal law, the employer must compensate.
+Sub-minimum wage of $2.15/hr plus tips.
+The difference between this and a driver's hourly pay is less than one customer tip.
+Minimum wage if there were no tips at all.
+Sub-minimum wage of $4.25/hr plus tips while driving. $7.25/hr when not driving.
+85-cent mileage reimbursement for each delivery, but the driver never sees this.
+It goes straight into gas and car maintenance and it's not enough, but that's the reason for the mileage.
+(According to AAA, it costs 56 cents per mile to operate a car.
+Most deliveries are 5 miles round-trip.)

 15% gratuity added for parties of 8 or more.
 No automatic gratuity for large orders.